matthew-l-weber/armperf/README.md

 Usage of proc entry
 ===================
-peemuperf exposes event information (same information as above) via proc entry, and can be used by userland applications
+armperf exposes event information (same information as above) via proc entry, and can be used by userland applications

-cat /proc/peemuperf
+cat /proc/armperf

-root@am335x-evm:/media/sda1# cat /proc/peemuperf
+root@android# cat /proc/armperf
 PMU.counter[0]= 54363
 PMU.counter[1]= 2339356
 PMU.counter[2]= 172534
 PMU.counter[3]= 20313519
 PMU.overflow= 0
 PMU.CCNT= 11362787
-EMIF.readcount= 1705266985
-EMIF.writecount= 2316069476

 Validation
 =========
-Tested on kernel 3.2, with gcc4.5 toolchain.
+Tested on kernel 3.2, with gcc4.5 toolchain. (by prabindh)

+Tested ond kernels 2.6.29 - 3.2 using gcc toolchains provided by Google in the "prebuilt" Android repo.

 Validated on AM335x (OMAP3/Beagle variants will work) - for Cortex-A8.
 Cortex-A9 has larger counter list, and will also work

+Also validated on Nexus One and Nexus S.

 Limitations
 ===========
 PMU interrupts not enabled and not supported, so watchout for overflow flags manually

 ===
-prabindh@yahoo.com
+jeremya@cs.columbia.edu